Samsun Castle: History

 The castle was built near the Black Sea coast by Danishmends in 1092 after they were unable to capture Amisos Castle.
 The castle with 8 m-high walls hosted hundreds of houses and shops, two masdjids (small mosque) and a mosque commissioned by Hızır Bey, a commander of the Seljuk Empire.

 Ottoman traveler Evliya Çelebi wrote after his visit to Samsun in 1640 in his comprehensive work Seyahatname ("Travelogue") that the castle was strong but damaged.
 It consisted of walls five thousand steps in length, seventy watchtowers and two thousand battlements.
-The castle hosted a mosque, a Turkish bath and a small shopping center.
+The castle hosted a mosque, a hammam (bathhouse) and a small shopping center.

 The walls and towers of the castle were damaged and some parts of the structure were demolished in the 1668 North Anatolia earthquake which had a magnitude of 8.0.